 The assistant director’s notes for the production state that the company was on “layoff due to Miss Garland.”

-Also on July 27, 1941: Here are some examples of Judy in the various columns.
+July 27, 1941: Here are some examples of Judy in the various columns.
 The first is a style column written by Margarett Byers that explains the “new” more mature Judy Garland is the result of her hairdo, with some really fun artwork.
 The second is all about the rash of engagements of MGM’s young female stars.
-The third tells the story of Judy and fiance David Rose at Cafe Lamaze, and Judy getting tipped by a drunk patron for singing “Home on the Range.”
+The third tells the story of Judy and her fiance, David Rose, at Cafe Lamaze, and Judy getting tipped by a drunk patron for singing “Home on the Range.”

 July 27, 1945: Judy was scheduled to appear on “The Jerry Wayne Show” on CBS Radio but postponed due to illness.
 It’s possible that the illness was the first sign of morning sickness.
 Judy’s appearance was rescheduled to August 10, 1945.

 July 27, 1947: Hedda Hopper reported that Judy’s recent collapse (and unpublicized suicide attempt) would mess up MGM’s production schedule, especially the upcoming production of Easter Parade which was still planned to co-star Judy with Gene Kelly and Frank Sinatra.
 At this time Judy was at the Austen Riggs Center in Stockbridge, Massachusetts, for a much-needed rest and withdrawal from prescription medicines.
 She began work on Easter Parade in September.

 July 27, 1950: Columnist Jimmie Fidler was concerned that Judy wouldn’t be able to handle the alleged proposed professional schedule planned for her.

 July 27, 1952: This spread appeared featuring photos of some of the attendees at the Friars Club event on June 29th in which Judy was the second woman to be honored.
 Oddly enough, there’s no photo of Judy!